-The filling, grading, lagooning, dredging, ditching, or excavating of any lands in the shoreland area, requires a land use permit.
-If the project does not require a permit under § 338-42, it may be permitted in the shoreland area provided that:
+The fFilling, grading, lagooning, dredging, ditching, or excavating, of any lands in the shoreland area requires a land use permit, unless otherwise exempt in this chapter.
+A project, which does not require a permit under § 338-42, may be permitted in the shoreland area provided that:

-- A. It is done in a manner designed to minimize erosion, sedimentation, and impairment of fish and wildlife habitat. - B. Filling, grading, lagooning, dredging, ditching, or excavating in a Shoreland-Wetland District meets the requirements of § 338-18B and C of this chapter. - C. All applicable federal, state, and local authority is obtained in addition to a permit under this chapter. - Any fill placed in the shoreland area is protected against erosion by the use of riprap, vegetative cover, or a bulkhead. - E. Land disturbing activities in the shoreland area where the slope is equal to or greater than 100% (1:1) are prohibited. - F. All land disturbing activities within the vegetative buffer zone are prohibited, except: - (1) Permitted projects to be located within the viewing and access corridor as specified in Article VI, - (2) Earthen projects approved by County Land Conservation Department to remedy significant existing erosion problems.
+- A. A. It is not done within the vegetative buffer zone unless necessary for allowed vegetative activities, establishing or expanding the vegetative buffer, or for the construction of an exempt structure. - B. It is done in a manner designed to minimize erosion, sedimentation, and impairment of fish and wildlife habitat. - CB.
+Filling, grading, lagooning, dredging, ditching, or excavating in a Shoreland-Wetland District meets the requirements of § 338-18B and C of this chapter. - CD.
+All applicable federal, state, and local authority is obtained in addition to a permit under this chapter. - ED.
+Any fill placed in the shoreland area is protected against erosion by the use of riprap, vegetative cover, or a bulkhead. - -F. Slopes for the project site are less than 100% (1:1).
+Land disturbing activities in the shoreland area where the slope is equal to or greater than 100% (1:1) are prohibited.